 Q: Why do you think the pressure to breastfeed has created a dangerous atmosphere for both mothers and babies?

-Parents e-mail me every day with panicked questions about formula feeding – everything from proper formula handling and preparation, to whether they need to boil the water first, to concerns about food intolerances or reactions to certain formulas.
-This doesn’t surprise me – none of my prenatal classes or books discussed formula feeding, except to compare it unfavorably to breastfeeding.
+Parents e-mail me every day with panicked questions about formula feeding—everything from proper formula handling and preparation, to whether they need to boil the water first, to concerns about food intolerances or reactions to certain formulas.
+This doesn’t surprise me—none of my prenatal classes or books discussed formula feeding, except to compare it unfavorably to breastfeeding.
 Since our breastfeeding rates are what they are, we need to be realistic about the fact that the majority of babies will be receiving some formula in their first year.
-So why aren’t we educating parents on formula safety?
+So why aren’t we educating new parents on formula safety?
 When I stopped breastfeeding my son, the only place offering substantial info on formula was the formula company websites themselves.
 Parents shouldn’t have to turn to a profit-driven corporation for what is essentially medical advice.
-Doctors need to be able to answer parents’ questions about formula without being dismissive – I’ve heard many pediatricians saying “all formulas are the same”, and this is an outright fallacy; formula comes in many different forms, and they do vary in some important ways.
+Doctors need to be able to answer parents’ questions about formula without being dismissive—I’ve heard many pediatricians saying “all formulas are the same,” and this is an outright fallacy; formula comes in many different forms, and they do vary in some important ways.
 One of my fears about the BFHI, and breastfeeding advocacy in general, is that parents will be too ashamed to ask for advice on formula feeding.
-A new, sleep deprived, and guilt-ridden parent is not in any condition to read through World Health Organization guidelines on proper formula handling – probably a good thing, as it will unnecessarily scare the heck out of them.
+A sleep-deprived and guilt-ridden first-time mom is not in any condition to read through World Health Organization guidelines on proper formula handling—probably a good thing, as it will unnecessarily scare the heck out of her.

 Q: Are you anti-breastfeeding?